bruceravel/demeter/documentation/Athena/plot/etc.rst

        Plot of Fe and Cu foils with E0 at 0.

 **Plot I0 of marked groups**
-    This plot allows examination of the I₀ signals of a set of marked groups.
+    This plot allows examination of the I\ :sub:`0` signals of a set of marked groups.
 This plot can also be made by right-clicking on the E button.
 (The other two special marked groups plots can be configured for right-click use with the :configparam:`Artemis,right\_marked\_e`